mupen64/website/README.md

-# website
-The website for the Mupen64 project family
+**The Mupen64 website source code has moved to the main mupen64 repository.**